alludent/acc-challenge2023/README.txt

   (FUNC) UPDATE:
     checks for movement inputs (WASD)
     manages mouse control for the camera
-    detects collisions using ray cast
+    detects collisions using ray cast from the top of the player and bottom of the player
 UI:
   manages death screen, menus, and player healthbar
 Enemy: